Updated on: 11/14/2019

 Measuring Driver Fatigue and Distraction

 The study’s lead researchers asked each individual participant to report their perceived level of alertness every 15 minutes.
 Researchers found that the drivers’ level of alertness dropped significantly just 30 minutes after being asked to utilize the cruise control feature.
 Researchers also noted that this finding was especially consistent among the younger drivers in the group.

 So how could a feature that is designed to make the process of driving long distances easier and safer actually have the reverse effect?
 Some experts, including Seattle attorney Chris Davis, say that allowing the vehicle to control speed for a long period of time allows drivers to tune out and causes them to lose focus on regular driving tasks.

-“Cruise control makes driving somewhat monotonous for many people, and the monotony can cause drivers to get bored and lose focus on the task at hand,” says Davis, who founded Seattle-based Davis Law Group, P.S., in 1994.
+“Cruise control makes driving somewhat monotonous for many people, and the monotony can cause drivers to get bored and lose focus on the task at hand,” says Davis, who founded Seattle-based personal injury law firm Davis Law Group, P.S., in 1994.
 “While the idea behind these features may be to make things easier for the driver, the reality is that it can put them at risk of being severely injured in a car accident.”

 Speaking to the everyday utilization of cruise control and other vehicle safety features, Davis added that these types of studies don’t necessarily mean that drivers should avoid using features that could make driving easier.